csiro-robotics/fn_mechanisms/README.md

 # What's in the Black Box?
 The False Negative Mechanisms Inside Object Detectors

-**This paper has very recently been accepted to IEEE Robotics and Automation Letters, and accepted for presentation at IROS 2022.
-All code will be online within the next week (by July 8).**

 This is the official repository of paper:

 **[What's in the Black Box?
 The False Negative Mechanisms Inside Object Detectors](https://arxiv.org/abs/2203.00807)**